lhch9550/Quantify-Course-Impact/README.md

 <img src="https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/e050c15c-d78c-4433-8a43-52ce89304f65" width="80%" height="80%">
 </p>

-In our concluding analysis, we performed regression analyses on the Course Impact Index, taking into account employment indices in four economies and diversity indices, resulting in an R^2 value of 0.360 and an adjusted R^2 value of 0.336.
+In our concluding analysis, we performed regression analyses on the Course Impact Index, taking into account employment indices in four economies and diversity indices, resulting in an R<sup>2</sup> of 0.360 and an adjusted R<sup>2</sup> of 0.336.
 The findings reveal two key insights: 1) a higher Fourth Industrial Revolution employment index correlates with an elevated Course Impact Index, and 2) a lower level of job/skill diversity is related to a higher Course Impact Index.

 To elaborate further, only the Fourth Industrial Revolution employment index significantly influences the Course Impact Index (β<sub>i4.0</sub>  = 0.2024***).
 This implies that within Singapore's vocational education space, courses aligned with the Fourth Industrial Revolution exert a substantial impact, emphasizing the need for policy attention.
 In contrast, the regression coefficients for both job diversity and skill diversity are both negative (β<sub>job</sub> = -0.0792**, β<sub>skill</sub> = -0.3572***), suggesting that courses must be tailored to specific jobs or skill sets to maximize their impact.